- Cruise Ha Long Bay

 Day 10 Ha Long Bay-Hanoi

 Wake early and join a Tai Chi session on the sun deck as the sun rises over the bay.
 Afterwards, visit a floating village.
-Return to the boat for brunch on board, then disembark for the drive back to Hanoi and the Meliá Hanoi Hotel.
+Return to the boat for brunch on board, then disembark for the drive back to Hanoi and the Meliá Hanoi hotel (111 miles, three hours and 30 minutes).
 Dinner is at a local restaurant.
 B, D

 Day 11 Hanoi-Luang Prabang, Laos

 Enjoy a morning tour of the ancient city of Hanoi, formerly known as Saigon.

 See key sights including the Ho Chi Minh Mausoleum in Ba Dinh Square, where Ho Chi Minh read his declaration of independence speech in 1945.
 Also see the restored One Pillar Pagoda built in 1049 but unceremoniously destroyed during France’s withdrawal in 1954.
 Another highlight is a visit to the Temple of Literature, Vietnam’s first university, which was constructed in 1070 – its gardens and well-preserved architecture offer a glimpse into Vietnam’s past.
 Relax in the city oasis of park around picturesque Hoan Kiem Lake with free time to buy and eat lunch.